 Our Indigenous Blacks & Mi'kmaq (IB&M) aims to reduce structural and systemic discrimination by increasing the representation of indigenous Nova Scotian Blacks and Mi'kmaq in the legal profession.
 Since the IB&M Initiative began in 1989, it has been nationally recognized as a model for diversity in legal education.

 The full-time Juris Doctor (JD) program requires three years of study.
 In your first year, you will have a set curriculum of courses that build the foundation for future studies.
 In your second and third years, you will get to pursue your specific interests.
 We offer nearly 200 courses in traditional and emerging areas of the law.

 - Environmental Law: Interdisciplinary Perspectives on Climate Change

 Focus your studies on an area of interest

 JD students can customize their degree, and earn a certificate in:

 Our long-standing partnerships with four other Dal schools allow students to complete their JD and a specialist Masters degree at the same time—the perfect balance between education and application.
 Plus, you can complete a combined degree in one year less than it would take you to complete both degrees separately.

 Careers and future study

-After completing your Juris Doctor (JD) degree at Dalhousie, you'll be eligible to apply to pursue a master of laws (LLM) degree to acquire a more in-depth knowledge of your area of specialization—you’ll also be qualified to teach law at a university.
+After completing your Juris Doctor (JD) degree at Dalhousie, you will be eligible to apply to pursue a Master of Laws (LLM) degree to acquire a more in-depth knowledge of your area of specialization—you will also be qualified to teach law at a university.